How to make an Effective Survey

 1. Clarity about purpose, goals and scope

 Unless we know what the purpose of a survey is, the notion of effectiveness ("doing the right things") is not meaningful.
-The task of policy makers and leaders is to set goals and direction, or at least to clearly to articulate them.
+The task of policy makers and leaders is to set goals and direction, and to clearly to articulate them.